chrisjsherm/stripe-api-client-typescript/README.md

 To modify the data model:

+1. Start the database.
-1. Generate a migration (replace \<name\> with a description):
+2. Generate a migration (replace \<name\> with a description):

    ```
    npx typeorm-ts-node-commonjs migration:generate ./src/db/migrations/<name> -d ./src/db/data-source.ts --pretty
    ```

-2. Import the migration to `./src/db/data-source.ts` and add it to the end of the `migrations` array.
+3. Import the migration to `./src/db/data-source.ts` and add it to the end of the `migrations` array.

-3. Run the migration:
+4. Run the migration:

    ```
    npx typeorm-ts-node-commonjs migration:run -d ./src/db/data-source.ts